rickykubler/KINETIC-SONIC-PERFORMER/README.md

 pip install git+https://github.com/magenta/magenta.git@67c5ec3d220613ceea3e234a2917030da2a5fa85
 ```

-You should also download the pre-trained model dor the Multi-Track VAE and add it to the folder 3_MUSICVAE/content:
+You should also download the pre-trained model for the Multi-Track VAE and add it to the folder 3_MUSICVAE/content:

 https://storage.cloud.google.com/download.magenta.tensorflow.org/models/music_vae/multitrack/model_chords_fb64.ckpt.data-00000-of-00001